Digital Millennium Copyright Act: Automattic, Inc. and Oliver Hotham v. Nick Steiner

 In 2013, Oliver Hotham wrote an article on WordPress (owned by Automattic, Inc.) critical of Straight Pride UK that included material from a press release sent to him by Straight Pride UK's press officer, Nick Steiner.
 Steiner sent WordPress a DMCA takedown notice claiming that Hotham's article infringed their copyright.
 WordPress and Hotham sued in a federal District Court in California, under §512(f) of the DMCA, claiming that the takedown notice was fraudulent, and that the takedown cost the plaintiffs time, lost work and attorneys' fees.
 In 2015, the court issued a default judgment in favor of WordPress and Hotham in the amount of $25,084.

 Criticisms

 Abuse of takedown notice

-Google asserted misuse of the DMCA in a filing concerning New Zealand's copyright act, quoting results from a 2005 study by California academics Laura Quilter and Jennifer Urban based on data from the Chilling Effects clearinghouse.
-Takedown notices targeting a competing business made up over half (57%) of the notices Google has received, the company said, and more than one-third (37%) "were not valid copyright claims."
+Google asserted misuse of the DMCA in a 2009 filing concerning New Zealand's copyright act, quoting results from a 2005 study by California academics Laura Quilter and Jennifer Urban based on data from the Chilling Effects clearinghouse.
+Takedown notices targeting a competing business made up over half (57%) of the notices Google has received, the company said, and more than one-third (37%) of notices "were not valid copyright claims."

 Currently, there are three main abuses of the DMCA: